neolovepineapple/GSoC_iregnetonCRAN/GSoC_AoNi.md

 ![](GSoC_AoNi_files/figure-markdown_github/unnamed-chunk-6-1.png)

-It is obvious that the as the sample size increase for iregnet, time cost also increase.
+It is obvious that as the sample size increase for iregnet, time cost also increase.
 The increasing is linearity, which seems reasonable.
-However, the pattern for glmnet is different, time cost didn't increase along with sample size.
+However, the pattern for glmnet is not clear, time cost didn't increase along with sample size in this plot.

-To better prove the hypothesis, I repeat the Prostate data for 10 more times and add some noises to some columns to expend my samplesize.
-Below is the efficiency test for new dataset.
+To better find out the pattern for glmnet, I repeat the Prostate data for 10 more times and add some noises to columns to expend my sample size.
+Below is the efficiency test for the generated dataset.

 ``` r
 #expend the dataset